rubo77/Lalumo/dev/plan.md

 - New finding: There is another invalid oscillator type ("fat4") in the brass synth definition in toneJsSampler.js.
 All such invalid types must be corrected to valid Tone.js oscillator types before further testing.
 - Next: Debug and fix all invalid oscillator types (including doublebass and brass) in toneJsSampler.js, then test doublebass sound in 1_4 free mode.
 - Test doublebass sound in 1_4 free mode.
+- All invalid oscillator types (doublebass and brass) in toneJsSampler.js have now been fixed.
+The next step is to test the doublebass sound in 1_4 free mode.

 ## Task List
 - [x] Diagnose why Tone.Sampler is not loading/using local MP3 samples